szerrade-uw/Cropbox.jl/docs/src/installation.md

 # [Installation](@id Installation)

-## Install Julia
+## Installing Julia

 Cropbox is a domain-specific language (DSL) for [Julia](https://julialang.org).
 To use Cropbox, you must first [download and install](https://julialang.org/downloads/) Julia.
 For new users, it is recommended to install the "Current stable release" for Julia.
 In general, you will want to install the 64-bit version.
-If you run into an issue, you can try the 32-bit version.
+If you run into an issue installing the 64-bit version, you can try the 32-bit version.
 During installation, select "Add Julia to PATH".
 You can also add Julia to PATH after installation using the terminal.

+For more detailed platform-specific instructions, you can check the [official Julia instructions](https://julialang.org/downloads/platform/).

 ```shell
 export PATH="$PATH:/path/to/<Julia directory>/bin"